marcanthonyrosa/frontend-nanodegree-arcade-game/README.md

 # Gameplay and rules

 ### Goal of the game:
+* Start each game with 5 lives and 0 points
+* Your goal is to run across the rock path and jump into the water!
+Every time you succeed without hitting an enemy, you gain 5 points!
 * Collect as many points before your total lives runs out to 0!
-* Begin with 5 lives and 0 points

 ### How to play:
 * Use your arrow keys (Up, Down, Left, Right) to control your player's movement across the game board
-* Your goal is to run across the rock path and jump into the water!
-Every time you succeed without hitting an enemy, you gain 5 points!

 * Dodge the enemy creatures who move left-to-right - if you collide with an enemy, you lose a life (and points!) and you reset to your starting position.
 * Gain additional lives by collecting hearts, which are scattered across the game board.
 Each heart = 1 additional life.

+### Other gameplay details
+* You're able to restart an instance of your game by clicking the "Restart" button above the game canvas.
+Doing so will reset your total lives, points, and hearts count (in different places on the canvas).